 Today, we have numerous children’s stories about mice around the holidays including “The Christmas Mouse” and “The Nutcracker and the king of mice”.
 While the stories may be slightly different, they’ve all served to portray the mouse as an established icon of Christmas which is why you’ll now find various mice-inspired Christmas tree ornaments, decorations, crafts, and sweet treats on offer during the holidays with these Chocolate Cherry Mice being no exception!

-The chocolate coating on the cherries and the chocolate Hershey’s Kisses are susceptible to “bloom” or form streaks when frozen.
+The chocolate coating on the cherries and the chocolate Hershey’s Kisses are susceptible to “bloom” or can form streaks when frozen.
 While this won’t necessarily affect the taste of these treats, it’s definitely something to consider, especially if you intend serving these to guests or family during the holidays.

 Other Adorable Christmas Treats